 Although the eating disorder may not disappear immediately, what needs to be done immediately is intervention.
 And you want it now.

 Your pediatrician or family doctor may be able to help you find an in-/outpatient program in your area for intensive treatment before the semester begins.
-Then you can receive follow-up treatment at Columbia University and be referred to an outside provider for long-term care, if necessary.
+Then you can receive follow-up treatment when you begin college, and be referred to an outside provider for long-term care, if necessary.
 Websites such as www.eating-disorder.com are designed as "treatment finders" and may guide you towards programs near you.

-Research shows that the longer bulimia goes on, the more ingrained the behavior becomes, and the more difficult it is to treat and change.
+Although bulimia is difficult it is to treat and change, it is not impossible.
 Since the causes of bulimia are so complex, effective treatment requires a multidisciplinary team of professionals who specialize in eating disorders treatment.
 The team will address the medical, psychological, psychiatric, and medical nutrition needs of the person with the eating disorder.
 Because persistent vomiting erodes tooth enamel, dental care also needs to be a part of the treatment program.
-According to National Institute of Mental Health studies, a combination of therapy and anti-depressant medication provides the most effective treatment for bulimia.
-Cognitive-behavioral therapy is also useful in helping individuals with bulimia overcome long-standing unhealthy eating behaviors.
-Group therapy and support groups have been found to be helpful in the long-term recovery of individuals with bulimia.
+Your team will work with you to determine what method of treatment will work best for you, whether it be a combination of therapy and anti-depressant medication or cognitive-behavioral therapy, group therapy and/or support groups or a combination of all of the aforementioned treatment options.

 Some treatment options include: